isamu-isozaki/teamai_test/sales-training/index.html.md

 All the best,

 #### 6. Just respond.
 Simply responding to a question, voicemail, tweet, or email is the easiest way of all to provide value.
 And keep in mind that you don’t have to give the final answer right away.
-A simple “I’m looking into this for you” will assure the prospect that you’re on the case.
+A simple “I’m looking into this for you� will assure the prospect that you’re on the case.

 The value of responding quickly extends beyond solving specific problems.
 According to Sprout Social, 26% of customers who don’t hear back from a company take to social media to post negative comments.
 Remember the importance of good reviews?
-Responding quickly plays a major role in prospects’ perception of your business.
+Responding quickly plays a major role in prospects� perception of your business.

 Email subject: thanks for the question!

 Hey [prospect],

 Thanks for getting in touch.
 That’s a great question, and I’m glad you asked.
-I’m in the middle of a few meetings this morning, but I’ve sent your question along to our support experts (cc’d on this email).
+I’m in the middle of a few meetings this morning, but I’ve sent your question along to our support experts (cc’d on this email/index.html.md).
 They’ll be able to help, and I’ll follow up with you at the end of the day.

 Thanks again!
 If anything else comes up, please let me know.

 All the best,

-As author Michael Port recently wrote, “Give away so much value that you think you've given too much -- and then give more.”
+As author Michael Port recently wrote, “Give away so much value that you think you've given too much -- and then give more.�

-Sales reps need to understand that the modern buyer is busy and doesn’t have time for “just checking in” emails.
+Sales reps need to understand that the modern buyer is busy and doesn’t have time for “just checking in� emails.
 Strive to offer buyers an instant ROI with each and every message you send.

 Every word you say during a sales process is important.
 Every conversation you have is an opportunity to drive the process forward or derail it.
 With this in mind, it’s crucial to make sure these conversations count.